MarcoTulioGT/monitor_routine/README.md

 ----------------------------------------------------------

-### create three directories empty index/ , reports/ and images/
+### create three directories empty html/ , reports/ and images/
-### create empty file into index/ with the name index.html

 ### Download the selenium driver in the next url https://chromedriver.chromium.org/downloads
+### Download the library wkhtmltopdf from this url https://wkhtmltopdf.org/downloads.html